 In seeking the fund's objective(s), Putnam Management will buy or sell portfolio securities whenever Putnam Management believes it appropriate to do so.
 From time to time the fund will buy securities intending to seek short-term trading profits.
 A change in the securities held by the fund is known as "portfolio turnover" and generally involves some expense to the fund.
 This expense may include brokerage commissions or dealer markups and other transaction costs on both the sale of securities and the reinvestment of the proceeds in other securities.
 If sales of portfolio securities cause the fund to realize net short-term capital gains, such gains will be taxable as ordinary income when distributed to taxable individual shareholders.
 As a result of the fund's investment policies, under certain market conditions the fund's portfolio turnover rate may be higher than that of other mutual funds.
-Portfolio turnover rate for a fiscal year is the ratio of the lesser of purchases or sales of portfolio securities to the monthly average of the value of portfolio securities -- excluding securities whose maturities at acquisition were one year or less.
+Portfolio turnover rate for a fiscal year is the ratio of the lesser of purchases or sales of portfolio securities at acquisition were one year or less.
 The fund's portfolio turnover rate is not a limiting factor when Putnam Management considers a change in the fund's portfolio.